, more unaccountably, most unaccountably

 , more unappealably, most unappealably

-Referring to a judgement that is not capable of being pleaded or overruled: The legal action that involved Bob was unappealably rejected and could not be carried to a higher court.
+Referring to how a judgement is not capable of being pleaded or overruled: The legal action that involved Bob was unappealably rejected and could not be carried to a higher court.

 , more unappeasably, most unappeasably